-The findings from our technical assessments, together with feedback submitted to that first consultation, have informed our selection of the southern most route option we presented at our first consultation as our preferred connection corridor for the project.
+The findings from our technical assessments, together with feedback submitted to that first consultation, informed our selection of the southernmost route option as our preferred connection corridor for the project.

-Within this southern corridor we are proposing to build much of the connection into Cottam substation using underground cable.
+Within this southern corridor we are proposing to build much of the connection into the substation using underground cable.